Daniel Orme

-Daniel Orme (1766–1837) was an English artist, publisher and official Historical Engraver to George III and the Prince of Wales, the future George IV.
+Daniel Orme (25 August 1766 – 8 February 1837) was an English artist, publisher, and official Historical Engraver to George III and the Prince of Wales, the future George IV.

 Early life

-Orme was born in Manchester in 1766, the second of six children born to Aaron Orme (1707-82) a fustian manufacturer and his third wife, Margaret Walmsley (1739-1808).
-A portrait of Aaron by Joseph Wright survives, naming him as the Master of the Cheshire Fox Hounds.
+Orme was born in Manchester in 1766, the second of six or seven children born to Aaron Orme (1707–82) a fustian cloth manufacturer, and his third wife, Margaret Walmsley (1739-1808).
+A portrait of Orme's father Aaron, either by the painter Joseph Wright or one of his circle, names Aaron as the Master of the Cheshire Fox Hounds and shows him in a uniform that is likely that of Staffordshire Militia.

 Orme's father encouraged his interest in an artistic career.
-Two of Orme's younger brothers, Edward and William were also artists, his brother Robert was a solicitor for the British East India Company.
+Two of Orme's younger brothers, Edward and William were also artists.
+His brother Robert was a solicitor for the British East India Company.

 Career

-Orme entered the Royal Academy Schools in London in on 7 March 1785, where he studied for several years, competing for the Royal Academy Gold Medal in 1788.
+Orme entered the Royal Academy Schools in London on 7 March 1785, where he studied for several years, competing for the Royal Academy Gold Medal in 1788.

-Orme began work as en etcher, but also worked as a painter, painting portraits and miniatures.
-His main output was as an engraver and publisher however, producing a large number of historical, topographical and ornamental prints.
-Orme is particularly known for his images of contemporary military heroes, including Captain John Hunter, Admiral Richard Howe and Horatio Nelson.
+Orme began work as an etcher, but also worked as a painter, painting portraits and miniatures.
+His main output was as an engraver and publisher, however, producing a large number of historical, topographical, and ornamental prints.
+Orme is particularly known for his images of contemporary military heroes, including Captain John Hunter, Admiral Richard Howe, and Horatio Nelson.
 He has two paintings in the National Maritime Museum.

 Orme exhibited eleven portraits at the Royal Academy between 1797 and 1801.
 He and his brother Edward worked together on several occasions, printing and publishing each other's work.
-He also worked with the American born artist Mather Brown over several years.
+He also worked with the American-born artist Mather Brown over several years.

-In October 1814 Orme returned to Manchester, where he gave lessons drawing, etching and oil painting and continued to work as a portrait painter.
-He exhibited a work at the first exhibition of the Royal Manchester Institution, a portrait entitled 'William Butterworth, the Oldham Hermit', in 1827.
+In October 1814 Orme returned to Manchester, where he gave lessons in drawing, etching, and oil painting and continued to work as a portrait painter.
+He exhibited work at the first exhibition of the Royal Manchester Institution, a portrait entitled 'William Butterworth, the Oldham Hermit', in 1827.

+An 1821 watercolour on ivory self portrait of Orme survives and is held by the Scottish National Portrait Gallery.